gdsc-gvp/Machine-learning/README.md

 ## Event details :

-- Hacktoberfest® is open to everyone in our global community.
+- Hacktoberfest® is open to everyone .
 Whether you’re a developer, student learning to code, event host, or company of any size, you can help drive growth of open source and make positive contributions to an ever-growing community.
 - All backgrounds and skill levels are encouraged to complete the challenge.
-- Hacktoberfest is a celebration open to everyone in our global community.
+- Hacktoberfest is a celebration open to everyone.
 - You can sign up anytime between October 1 and October 31.

 ---